jpg-130/Android-Widget/README.md

 # Android-Widget
-Simple Widget That Displays Quotes
+Simple Widget That Displays Quotes fetched from api.

 | Widget on home screen | Widget option |